The European market potential for Generation Y tourism

 Poland

 With a total population of almost 38 million and 8.4 million millennials, Poland completes our top 6.
-Because Poland has seen a high economic growth rate, the Polish Generation Y is really different from the previous generations.
+Because Poland has seen a high economic growth rate, the Polish millennials are really different from the previous generations.

 The Polish holiday market accounts for 19.9 million trips abroad with at least one overnight stay.
 International tourism expenditure is over €7 billion.
 Revenue in the travel and tourism market in Poland was almost €4 million in 2019 and is expected to grow on average 3% annually until 2023, when 75% of these revenues are expected to be generated via online sales.
 Package holidays are the most popular among the Polish.